0k/sact.epoch/docs/source/overview.rst

 - get an UTC timestamp
 - compare two ``Time`` object whatever there timezone is.

-Using naive datetime might even be concidered harmfull. ``sact.epoch.Time`` will ensure that all your objects are aware.
+Using naive datetime might even be concidered harmfull. ``sact.epoch.Time`` will ensure that all your objects are timezone aware.
 By default, TimeZone won't even be dependent of your system local time, but will be stored in UTC timezone.

 datetime objects::